1. WHAT KIND OF DISEASE IS

 Even after Chisso knew the factory wastewater was the cause of Minamata disease, it did not suspend its operations.
 In the judgement in the first Minamata disease trial, this type of negligent corporate morality was severely criticized.

-5.WHAT IS THE CURRENT SITUATION OF CHISSO?
+THE CURRENT SITUATION OF CHISSO?

 Chisso Co., Ltd. has its headquarter in Tokyo and two other factories in Chiba and Okayama prefectures in addition to the Minamata factory.
 The main products of the Chisso Minamata factory are liquid crystal, preservatives, anti-desiccation agents, chemical fertilizers, synthetic resin and so on.
 The Minamata factory employs more than 554 people as of October 2002, and it is still an important company in Minamata.
 Chisso has undertaken the big obligation to pay reparations as a cause company of Minamata disease.
 Since a possibility that management might get worse in 1975 and afterwards, and payment of compensation etc. might become impossible to Chisso came